awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-config.md

 ## Example<a name="serverless-sam-cli-config-example"></a>

-Here is an exampe AWS SAM CLI config file that is created when using the `sam deploy --guided` command:
+Here is an example AWS SAM CLI config file that is created when using the `sam deploy --guided` command:

 ```